alphagov/rp-onboarding-tech-docs/source/pages/saml/samlComplianceTool.rst

 Test your service with the SAML compliance tool
 -----------------------------------------------------------------

-To use the compliance tool:
+To use the Compliance Tool:

 .. _samlCTselfsigncert: